psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 -   Supplement statistical data with individual level experience data to highlight the variation within groups.
-I'd love to learn more about this!
+I'd love to learn more about how I can do this!
+It feels challenging at the moment because I do not have the tools to gather people's experiences, but I do have the tools to gather data sets.

-I enjoyed [this
+Finally, I enjoyed [this
 article](https://www.umass.edu/employmentequity/overcoming-small-n-problem)
 about overcoming the small-n problem and recommend it if you would like to learn more.

-*Technical notes: For these analyses, we used an R package we built called [psrccensus](https://psrc.github.io/psrccensus/) that makes it's really easy to pull ACS, PUMS, and Census data for our region.
+*Technical notes: For these analyses, we used an R package PSRC data staff built called [psrccensus](https://psrc.github.io/psrccensus/) that makes it's really easy to pull ACS, PUMS, and Census data for our region.
 The code for this analysis is here:
 <https://github.com/psrc/heritage-month/blob/main/aian_2_history_month_region.Rmd>*

 *Also I had to learn a ton about including interactive R data